2

 Job description

-Ross - A Division of Envolve professionally manages apartment communities located in markets throughout the southeastern United States.
+Ross - A Division of Envolve owns and professionally manages apartment communities located in select markets throughout the United States.
 We are a company whose success is measured by our residents' satisfaction in making their apartment homes and community a great place to be.

 Ross - A Division of Envolve offers a wide variety of opportunities from residential apartment management, leasing, maintenance and more.
 We are recruiting friendly self-motivated individuals with positive attitudes and a drive to succeed, to join our growing company.
-We are currently searching for a Full time Maintenance Technician to work at Urban Living at Lowry located in Denver, CO.
+We are currently searching for a Maintenance Technician to work Full-Time at Wheat Ridge Town Center & Town Center North located in the Wheat Ridge, CO.

 Essential Duties and Responsibilities: